 The major differences between output by industries of Gold Coast City and Queensland were:

-- A smaller percentage of output by Agriculture, Forestry and Fishing (0.7% compared to 3.3%)
+- A larger percentage of output by Accommodation and Food Services (5.1% compared to 2.7%)

 The total industry output in Gold Coast City increased by $4,786 million between 2015/16 and 2020/21.